agatha2/Whacky-Weapons/README.md

 Shooting makes a bullet that travels along the trajectory your tank would take if you forward-jumped: the bullet takes a parabolic path.
 When it lands, it "explodes" (creates a small SW).
 Inspired by the (often-disingenuously-)[rejected flags page](https://wiki.bzflag.org/Rejected_flag_ideas#MortarBomb_.28MB.29).

+### Orion Drive (OD) (NOT IMPLEMENTED)

+Shooting triggers an explosion (SW) that yeets your tank forward and slightly upward.
+Inspired by the [Orion nuclear pulse drive](https://en.wikipedia.org/wiki/Project_Orion_(nuclear_propulsion)).

 ### Perpendicular Laser (PL) (NOT IMPLEMENTED)

 Cannot shoot forward.
 Instead, the first surface the tank's shot would hit sprouts a laser emerging perpendicularly from (i.e. normal to) the surface.
 Variant: the laser doesn't bounce afterward.

 Implementation is currently impossible because the plugin system has no facilities to compute intersections with the world.

+### Phoenix (PX) (NOT IMPLEMENTED)

+When a tank dies with this flag, it respawns at the same location.
+Just before respawning, a shockwave is triggered, destroying enemies.
+The idea is that the player can lie in wait at their death location until another tank comes along; additionally useful for systematically denying camping points.

 ### Railgun (RA) (NOT IMPLEMENTED)